Transportation Infrastructure Finance and Innovation Act (TIFIA) Program - American Cities Climate Challenge

 Purpose

-To provide credit assistance for qualified projects of regional and national significance, filling market gaps and leveraging substantial private co-investment through supplemental, subordinate investment in critical improvements to the nation's transportation system.
+To provide credit assistance for Transit Oriented Development (TOD), or qualified projects of regional and national significance, filling market gaps and leveraging substantial private co-investment through supplemental, subordinate investment in critical improvements to the nation's transportation system.

 Applicant and/or Project Eligibility Requirements

 Eligible applicants include state governments, state infrastructure banks, private firms, special authorities, local governments, and transportation improvement districts.
-Projects must have a minimum anticipated cost of $10-50 million (depending on project type) and a dedicated loan repayment source.
+Projects must have a minimum anticipated cost of $10.

 Decarbonization Considerations